davepinch/pinchy.cc/content/camera-roll/2019/09/2019-09-12-welcome-to-palo-alto.md

 ---
 title: "Welcome to Palo Alto"
 another town sign:
-  - "TODO: Take a picture of a sign that welcomes or marks a city, and then insert it to this "another town sign" sequence.
+  - "TODO: Take a picture of a sign that welcomes or marks a city, and then insert it to this <another town sign> sequence.
 The list should be kept circular but items can be any order."
   - Welcome to Mountlake Terrace
 license: CC BY-SA 4.0
 photograph of: